Engin-Boot/capture-behavior-of-a-visit-counter-anjalimnnit/needs-facilities.md

 When : The no of visitors is equal the seating capacity

-Then : Seating capacity full- Alert sent to Facilities manager and

-Facility manager arranges more seats according to requirement.
+Then : Alert sent to Facilities manager and Facility manager arranges more seats according to requirement.